fluxninja/aperture/docs/content/concepts/scheduler/load-scheduler.md

 ![Scheduler](./assets/img/load-scheduler-light.svg#gh-light-mode-only)
 ![Scheduler](./assets/img/load-scheduler-dark.svg#gh-dark-mode-only)

-There is a `load_multiplier` port on the _Load Scheduler_ component.
-The policy circuit controls the token refill rate by adjusting the signal at the load multiplier port.
+The _Load Scheduler_'s throttling behavior is controlled by the signal at its `load_multiplier` input port.
+As the policy circuit adjusts the signal at the load multiplier port, it gets translated to the token refill rate at the agents.
 At each agent, the adjusted token rate is determined by multiplying the past token rate with the load multiplier.
 The past 30 seconds of data is used for finding the past token rate.

 $$
 adjusted\_token\_rate = past\_token\_rate * load\_multiplier